csc-training/sscc-qc-basic/tutorial1/README.md

    * etc.
    * Note, this will differ for every user and machine
    * General instructions for Puhti [docs.csc.fi/apps/tmolex/](https://docs.csc.fi/apps/tmolex/)
    * **important** Replace `your-username` with your actual username on CSC supercomputer!
-Also, in the *Work directory*  field.
+Also in the *Work directory*  field.

-TURBOMOLE can be run in parallel either via a shared memory approach (SMP, only within a single node) or by using MPI parallelization (possible to run over several nodes).
+TURBOMOLE can be run in parallel either via a shared memory approach (SMP, only within a single node) or by using MPI parallelization (possible to run a job over several nodes).
 In this tutorial we will use the SMP version.

 !["update"](../img/local_9.png)